 Kyle R. Conway is Kyle R. Conway.
 He works at a non-profit.

-He’s also been a shoe salesperson, a golf caddy, a human ATM, a graphic designer, a marketer, a copywriter, a playwright, a screenplay writer, a teacher, and many more things like Vice President of Operations, a Director of Training and Curriculum, a recovering University Graduate part-time Art Instructor, and a perpetually afflicted multidiscriplinary artist (and more).
+He’s also been a shoe salesperson, a golf caddy, a human ATM, an actor, a director, a graphic designer, a marketer, a copywriter, a playwright, a screenplay writer, a teacher, and many more things like Director of Program Development, Vice President of Operations, a Director of Training and Curriculum, a recovering University Graduate part-time Art Instructor, and a perpetually afflicted multidiscriplinary artist (and more).

 Kyle holds a PhD in Fine Arts from Texas Tech University.

 He contains multitudes.
 He likes tea.

 Doctorate in Fine Arts, Texas Tech University, 2015